 After a week of vacation I’m so ready to get back to business, back to a good routine, and back to healthy eating.
 I made some awesome “bowl meals” yesterday to eat for the rest of the week, but as I was building my bowls I realized that this Sesame Kale really needed a recipe post all of its own.
 It’s probably one of the easiest side dishes you’ll ever make and it’s absolutely scrumptious.
 Pair it with any Asian inspired dish to make sure your meal is well rounded and that you’re getting your greens. :)

-I used lacinato (or dino) kale because I really like the texture and appearance.
+I used lacinato kale (or dinosaur kale) because I really like the texture and appearance.
 I find the flat leaves a little easier to work with than curly kale and once cooked the appearance kind of reminds me of glossy seaweed.
 If you can’t get lacinato kale or the curly kind is a bit cheaper, it really does work just as well as lacinato, so use whatever works for you.

 - Remove the woody stems from the kale leaves either by slicing down each side with a sharp knife, or by pinching the leaf at the base and pulling out toward the tip.
 Stack the leaves and then slice crosswise into one inch wide strips.
 Wash the leaves well in a colander with cool running water.

 - Mince the of garlic and add it to a large pot with one tablespoon of neutral cooking oil (or your favorite cooking oil).
 Sauté the garlic for about one minute over medium heat.

 - Add the washed kale leaves to the pot.
 Stir and cook the kale until it is wilted and glossy (about 5 minutes).
 If you prefer a more tender leaf, cook longer.